Why Get Yourself a Coach?

 10. Prevent you from making mistakes

 Mistakes are a great way of learning.
 But that doesn’t mean you have to make them all yourself!
-By talking through your plans with your coach, she can offer an objective view and perhaps suggest some alternative, less risky, cheaper or quicker ways of achieving the same outcome.
+By talking through your plans with your coach, she can offer an objective view and perhaps suggest some alternative, less risky, cheaper or quicker ways of achieving the outcome you want.

 11. Improve your communication skills